ComparativeGenomicsToolkit/cactus/doc/pangenome.md

 Different clipping and filtering thresholds can be specified using the `--clip` and `--filter` options, respectively.
 For larger graphs, you probably want to use `--filter N` where `N` represents about 10% of the haplotypes.
 It is indeed a shame to remove rarer variants before mapping, but is a necessity to get the best performance out of (the current version) of `vg giraffe`.

+### VCF Normalization

 The `--vcf` option will produce two VCFs for each selected graph type.
 One VCF is a "raw" VCF which contains nested variants, indicated by the `LV` and `PS` tags.
 The second VCF is one that has gone through [vcfbub](https://github.com/pangenome/vcfbub) to remove nested sites, as well as those greater than 100kb.
 Unless you want to explicitly handle nested variants, you are probably best to use the `vcfbub` VCF.
 Switch off `vcfbub` with `--vcfbub 0` or specify a different threshold with `--vcfbub N`.

+By default (since version v2.8.2), all non-raw VCF output is normalized with `bcftools norm -f` which left-aligns and normalizes indels.
+You can turn this off in the config XML by setting `bcftoolsNorm` to `"0"`.

+Also new in v2.8.2, you can use the `--vcfwave` option to create a version of the VCF(s) that has been normalized with [vcfwave](https://github.com/vcflib/vcflib/blob/master/doc/vcfwave.md). `vcfwave` can take a while to run on larger graphs, but it can do a good job of smoothing out small variants in complex regions. `vcfwave` is included in the Cactus docker images but **not** the the Cactus binary release.
+So you must either run Cactus from inside Docker, or run outside docker with the `--binariesMode docker` option.
+If you cannot run docker and still want to use `--vcfwave`, you must [build it yourself](https://github.com/vcflib/vcflib) and make sure its on your `PATH` before running cactus.

 ### Haplotype Sampling Instead of Filtering (NEW)